lbianlbian/watermark_vc_attack_benchmark/README.md

+# This repository builds a dataset benchmarking the robustness of various generative audio watermarkers under various attacks with voice converter models.

+## It is designed to be easy to extend with new voice converter attacks or new watermarking schemes.

+attacks.py contains the classes for an attack. handle_watermark.py contains wrapper classes for watermarks to test.
+Change the constants declared at the top of main.py to configure the dataset being sampled from, or the attacks being run, or the watermarks being tested.

 ##  Diff-HierVC: Diffusion-based Hierarchical Voice Conversion with Robust Pitch Generation and Masked Prior for Zero-shot Speaker Adaptation  <a src="https://img.shields.io/badge/cs.CV-2311.04693-b31b1b?logo=arxiv&logoColor=red" href="http://arxiv.org/abs/2311.04693"> <img src="https://img.shields.io/badge/cs.CV-2311.04693-b31b1b?logo=arxiv&logoColor=red">

 The official Pytorch implementation of Diff-HierVC (Interspeeh 2023, Oral)